Memory of recurrent networks: Do we compute it right?: Robust Memory Computation

 It is important to underline that this method of memory capacity computation does not suffer from any of the previously mentioned matrix or linear system inversion issues, as it sidesteps the computation of ${G}_{\mathbf{x}}^{-1}$ altogether.
 The core idea is to explicitly exploit the subspace structure of the Krylov matrix $K_m$ and, by using the singular value decomposition, to extract the projection matrix associated with the LESN memory capacity.
-We term this approach the {\bfi orthogonalized subspace method} (OSM).
+We term this approach the {\bfi orthogonalized subspace method} (OSM) and define

 Figures \ref{fig:subspace_methods_compare}-\ref{fig:subspace_methods_compare_more} show that the {orthogonalized subspace} method computes memory curves consistent with full memory.
-One also notices one of the downsides of the method inspecting the memory curves recovered by OSM in all the panels of Figure~\ref{fig:subspace_methods_compare} and in subfigure (a) and (b) of Figure~\ref{fig:subspace_methods_compare_more}.
+One also notices one of the downsides of this method when inspecting the memory curves recovered by OSM in all the panels of Figure~\ref{fig:subspace_methods_compare} and in subfigure (a) and (b) of Figure~\ref{fig:subspace_methods_compare_more}.
 More precisely, OSM results in memory capacity curves that need not be monotonically decreasing.
 This is in contrast to the known monotonicity of memory proven in \cite{Jaeger:2002}.
 A reason for this is that, while the subspace methods avoid a costly and unstable matrix inversion, it still relies on the computation of singular value decomposition factors.
 Formula (\ref{eq:MC_subsp}) does not guarantee that the diagonal entries are numerically non-increasing.
 Monotonicity hinges on recursively identifying the largest leading singular direction at each step of the decomposition.
 Accordingly, the accuracy of the estimated $\text{MC}_\tau$ is tied to the accuracy of the singular value decomposition, and the ill-conditioning of $K_m$ still plays some role in it.

-\subsubsection{Averaged orthogonalized subspace method}
+\subsubsection{Averaged Orthogonalized Subspace Method}

-Finally, we propose an improved version of our subspace memory computation method that exploits the memory neutrality result established in Proposition \ref{prop:input_mask_neutral}.
-The concept is to directly leverage memory neutrality to produce a better approximation of $\text{MC}_\tau$ that is also monotonic.
+Finally, we propose an improved version of our subspace memory computation method that exploits the input mask memory neutrality result established in Proposition~\ref{prop:input_mask_neutral}.
+Our goal is to leverage this property to produce a better approximation of $\text{MC}_\tau$ that is also monotonic.